3 Results

 Figure 3.1: Basal area (m2 ha-1) modeled at the vegetation plot level for four harvest treatments and four species classes (n = 16).
 Gray bars represent the 95% confidence interval (α = 0.05), black dots indicate the mean, and blue arrows provide a means of assessing the statistical significance of pairwise differences among treatments.
 Arrows are drawn so that when two arrows just meet, the p-value for that difference is 0.05 and overlapping arrows indicate a p-values greater than 0.05.

 Table 3.2: Basal area (m2 ha-1) modeled at the vegetation plot level for four harvest treatments and four species classes (n = 16).
+The asymptotic 95% confidence intervals are based on the normal approximation.

 other gs 0.13 0.08 Inf -0.03 0.29